tetherscript/WinUITranslator/README.md

 # The Target

+> [!NOTE]
-You have an app project that you want to translate.
+> You have an app project that you want to translate.
 That's the Target.

 1. Make sure you have added a `\Translator` folder to your target project.
 This folder will hold translation info unique to that target project. **Do not include this folder and its files in target project builds or publishing** (`build action = none, do not copy`).